About Kathryn Holmes

 the longer, more fun version:

 I grew up in East Tennessee near the Smoky Mountains, not far from where The Distance Between Lost and Found is set.
 I was (and still am) far from outdoorsy, but I’ve done my fair share of hiking over the years.
 As a kid, I was a serious introvert and a voracious reader.
-Today, I’m much less of an introvert, but just as much of a reader.
-That line about “piles upon piles of books” in my official bio, above?
+Today, I’m less of an introvert, but just as much of a reader.
+That line about “piles upon piles of books” in my official bio?
 It’s no joke.

 What else should you know about me?
-Here’s a handy bullet-pointed list:

 I went to Goucher College in Baltimore, Maryland, where I double-majored in Dance and English Literature.

 I’ve lived in Brooklyn for more than a decade, and I can’t imagine living anywhere else.
-Luckily, my wonderful husband feels the same way.
-(Where else can you order pizza, pasta, sushi, or bagel sandwiches at practically any hour of the day or night?)

-I’m an aunt to five awesome nephews.
+In addition to being a mom, I’m an aunt to five awesome nephews.

 My favorite color is purple.